The Dominance and Monopolies Review: United Kingdom

 - Group litigation orders: the High Court has the power to make a group litigation order combining claims that raise common or related issues.
 A group litigation order will also provide for the establishment of a group register of the claims forming the group.
 Judgments are binding on all parties on the group register.

-- Representative actions: it is, in theory, possible for a claimant to bring an action in the High Court on behalf of all claimants with the same interest.33 Following a 2010 Court of Appeal judgment,34 however, it seems unlikely that mass representative actions will be brought in competition cases under these provisions in future, and far more likely that representative claimants will seek to launch collective proceedings before the CAT.
+- Representative actions: it is, in theory, possible for a claimant to bring an action in the High Court on behalf of all claimants with the same interest.55 Following a 2010 Court of Appeal judgment,56 however, it seems unlikely that mass representative actions will be brought in competition cases under these provisions in future, and far more likely that representative claimants will seek to launch collective proceedings before the CAT.

 Damages in competition claims are intended to be compensatory: they are intended to place the victim in the position he or she would have been in had the infringement not occurred.
 In exceptional circumstances, where compensatory damages would otherwise be an inadequate remedy, damages might be awarded on a restitutionary basis (i.e., accounting for the profits earned unjustly by the defendant).
-While the Court of Appeal has accepted in principle that restitutionary damages may apply,35 they have never been awarded in practice.
+While the Court of Appeal has accepted in principle that restitutionary damages may apply,57 they have never been awarded in practice.

 More generally, the UK has become a popular venue for private actions even where the claimant has a choice of jurisdiction.
 There are two principal reasons for this.
 First, the UK rules on disclosure of evidence are favourable to claimants (allowing access to evidence that might not be available in other jurisdictions).
-Secondly, costs are generally awarded on a 'loser-pays' basis.
+Second, costs are generally awarded on a 'loser-pays' basis.
 A successful claimant is therefore likely to recover a significant proportion of his or her costs from the defendant.

 Public funding is generally unavailable for competition law actions.
 Other funding options are available, however.
 In particular, parties may enter conditional fee agreements (CFAs) with lawyers.
 Under a CFA, the lawyer will be paid nothing if the case is lost but will be entitled to a success fee (i.e., an uplift) of up to 100 per cent for winning the case.
 Competition actions in the United Kingdom may also be funded through 'after-the-event' insurance or by professional funders, although, in most cases, any uplift or after-the-event insurance premium will not be recoverable from an unsuccessful defendant.
 Since April 2013, claimants have also been able to instruct lawyers in High Court actions under a damages-based agreement (DBA).
-Under a DBA the lawyer is entitled to a percentage of the damages awarded to a successful claimant, but receives nothing if the claim is unsuccessful.
-DBAs are not permitted in opt-out collective proceedings before the CAT but, in collective proceedings, the representative claimant's lawyers and/or funder may be allowed a share of any unclaimed damages.
+Under a DBA, the lawyer is entitled to a percentage of the damages awarded to a successful claimant, but receives nothing if the claim is unsuccessful.
+DBAs are not permitted in opt-out collective proceedings before the CAT but, in collective proceedings, the representative claimant's lawyers or funder may be allowed a share of any unclaimed damages.

 The public enforcement and private litigation regimes in the United Kingdom have undergone considerable reform in recent years.
 While these reforms are significant from an institutional and procedural perspective, the substantive rules on dominance are unchanged.
 The reforms were intended to result in more competition law enforcement cases, especially in the regulated sectors, together with greater use of market investigations to tackle concerns about unilateral conduct and an increase in private litigation.
 The expected boost to public enforcement and private litigation (and collective actions in particular) has been slow to materialise.
-CMA enforcement activity increased following criticism by the National Audit Office in February 2016, but the last two years have seen a greater focus on proceeding with existing cases and preparing for the UK's withdrawal from the EU rather than opening new cases.
+CMA enforcement activity increased following criticism by the NAO in February 2016, but the past few years have seen a greater focus on proceeding with existing cases and preparing for the UK's withdrawal from the EU rather than opening new cases.
 Other future developments are likely to involve a greater focus on competition in the digital sector and broader changes to UK competition law enforcement now that the UK has left the EU.

 i Competition in the digital sector